alphagov/govuk-developer-docs/source/manual/debian-packaging.html.md

 > **WARNING**
 >
-> Please make sure that you use `sudo` and NOT a root shell, so that we
+> Please make sure that you use `sudo` and NOT a root shell so we
 > have a record of the actions performed.

 ### Local repos